ePages-de/epages-docs/_posts/2017/2017-07-13-where-is-the-bug-in-my-microservices-haystack.md

 ## It's only after shipping to production...

 After a couple of very busy weeks or even months of development, you finally shipped your brand new system of microservices to production.
-You impatiently wait for the first real customer feedback and are ready to implement the next big killer feature of your system.
+You impatiently wait for the first real customer feedback, and are ready to implement the next big killer feature of your system.
 Then nothing is more irritating than your product owner telling you, that an essential feature is sporadically behaving "strange" and asks you to investigate.

 ## ...that the real fun begins!